Some people say you need both life insurance and critical illness, while others don't. Everyone, it seems, has an opinion.

 Number of covered conditions

-Many critical illnesses plans cover only five or six serious illnesses, while others protect a large number of conditions (as many as 26).
+Many critical illness insurance plans cover only five or six serious illnesses, while others protect a large number of conditions (as many as 26).
 The more conditions a policy covers, the higher the premium amount will be.

 Conclusion

-The main difference between life insurance and critical illness is that the latter gives you access to a lump sum amount while still alive while the former pays out after you pass.
+The main difference between life insurance and a critical illness insurance policy is that the latter gives you access to a lump sum amount while still alive while the former pays out after you pass.
 Depending on your personal situation, you may need either one of them or both.

 Not sure about your insurance needs?
 Let Dundas Life help you.
 Our advisors will take the time to understand your unique circumstances and help you decide what kind of protection is important for you and your loved ones.
 We will also help you find the right coverage from Canada's top insurers at an affordable price.